saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 Order fulfillment is 3 step process,
 *   Step 1: The staff at Gets the list of [Outstanding orders](https://github.com/hotwax/oms-documentation/blob/user-guides-pub/documents/integrate-with-hotwax/api/fulfillment/apis/outstanding-orders.md).
 The fulfillment process starts with creating a [Fulfillment wave of orders](createOrderFulfillmentWave.md).
-*   Step 2: [Shipments](/udm/intermediate/Shipment.md) are created for orders.
+*   Step 1 - Background process: [Shipments](/udm/intermediate/Shipment.md) are created for orders.
 Based on the inventory allocation rules inventory from a certain location is assigned to Shipment.
-The shipment data is then used to prepare a picklist based on preferred picking strategy.
-*   Step 3: Once shipment is created, an optionally background process is initiated to get shipping labels from the shipping provider.
+The shipment data is then used to prepare a picklist based on preferred picking strategy, a background process is initiated to get shipping labels from the shipping provider.
+*   Step 2: User completes the Packing.
+*   Step 3: User marks Shipment shipped.

 Shipment is created in SHIPMENT_INPUT, then SHIPMENT_APPROVED to SHIPMENT_PACKED and then SHIPMENT_SHIPPED